MarkJamesHoward/mimic-css/README.md

 <li>2xl</li>
 </ul>

-#### These values will map to different values depending upon the usage.
+These specifiers will map to different **Pixel Values** depending upon the usage.

 So for **Fonts** we'll have the below mapping: